simpleinjector/Documentation/source/advanced.rst

     container.RegisterCollection(typeof(IValidator<>),
         new[] { typeof(IValidator<>).Assembly });

+.. container:: Note

+    **Warning**: This **RegisterCollection** overload will request all the types from the supplied *Assembly* instances.
+The CLR however does not give *any* guarantees what so ever about the order in which these types are returned.
+Don't be surprised if the order of these types in the collection change after a recompile or an application restart.
+In case strict ordering is required, use the **GetTypesToRegister** method (as explained below) and order types manually.

 Alternatively, we can make use of the Container's **GetTypesToRegister** to find the types for us:

 .. code-block:: c#